inlets/docs.inlets.dev/docs/uplink/become-a-provider.md

   tls:
     issuerName: letsencrypt-prod

-    # When set, a production issuer will be generated for you
-    # to use a pre-existing issuer, set issuer.enabled=false
-    issuer:
-      # Create a production issuer as part of the chart installation
-      enabled: true

-      # Email address used for ACME registration for the production issuer
-      email: "user@example.com"

     ingress:
       enabled: true
-      class: "nginx"
 ```

 Make sure to replace the domain and email with your actual domain name and email address.